Up to 1834

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as Box House, Musbury Road, Axminster.

-The workhouse later became known Poor Law Institution and then under the National Health Service as Box House Hospital, renamed St Mary's Hospital in 1971.
+In 1930, the site was taken over by Devon County Council and became a Poor Law Institution.
+From around 1933, it was used to accommodate 'mentally defective' inmates and adopted the name Box House.
+In 1948, it joined the National Health Service as Box House Hospital, renamed St Mary's Hospital in 1971.
 The former workhouse buildings have mostly been been demolished and replaced by modern housing.
 A surviving block near the former entrance to the site may have housed a vagrants' ward.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.